elisa-aleman/ai_python_dev_reference/docs/setup_guides/Git-Setup-and-Customization.md

 - [ ] Check all syntax highlights and location comments
 - [ ] Add style guide for location comments
 - [ ] Wrap all links
+- [ ] ssh rsa update needs `HostKeyAlgorithms=ssh-rsa` and `PubkeyAcceptedAlgorithms=+ssh-rsa` since ssh update deprecates rsa
+- [ ] ssh GitHub urls can be `git@HOST:username/repo.git` from the ssh config file instead of `git@github.com:username/repo.git` to specify which key to use within the same repo.
+The HOST might be a nickname for this connection, meanwhile, Hostname must be the actual URL to the host
+- [ ] `ssh -T git@github_backup` to confirm
+- [ ] Delete known hosts and then `ssh-keyscan github.com >> ~/.ssh/known_hosts` to remake known hosts with new keys
+- [ ] Ssh config file needs separate Host and Port settings, not colon separated

 First install git according to your OS.